 "Just because there aren't sweet potatoes doesn't mean everybody didn't love your sweet potatoes.
 It doesn't mean that your way was a bad way and secretly nobody liked it for 20 years.
 It just means we are trying something new now,” he says.

-Enjoy the idea that your children are proud of their home and wants to show if off, says Phoukham Kelly Bounkeua, a Seattle-area psychotherapist.
+Enjoy the idea that your children are proud of their home and want to show if off, says Phoukham Kelly Bounkeua, a Seattle-area psychotherapist.
 “They want your approval and your love and acceptance and [make] sure that's what you bring,” she says.

 If it helps you to avoid pointing out things you think are wrong, approach their home as you might a new culture, she says.
 “Observe as if you're a scientist for the first time, seeing your children with a different eye of acceptance of them as adults and what they're doing with their family."